 gem install wavefile --version 0.8.1

-You should ideally use RVM or rbenv, but if you’re using the built-in Ruby that comes with a Mac, you might need to use
+If you’re using the built-in Ruby that comes with a Mac, you might need to use

 sudo when installing the gem: